devopsdays/devopsdays-web/content/events/2019-stockholm/location.md

 ### 7A Odenplan

-Devopsdays Stockholm 2019 will be held in Loke at [7A Odenplan](https://www.7a.se/en/conference-event/venues/odenplan/) in Stockholm.
+Devopsdays Stockholm 2019 will be held in the *Loke* room at [7A Odenplan](https://www.7a.se/en/conference-event/venues/odenplan/) in Stockholm.

 [![floor plan](7A-Odenplan-Planskiss.jpg)](https://www.7a.se/en/conference-event/venues/odenplan/)